 In reality, one research of more than 4,000 victims of breast cancer discovered that about 59% eaten reishi fungus.
 Moreover, several test-tube trials have shown that it can cause cancer organisms to die.
 However, the findings of this research do not necessarily correspond to animal or human efficacy.

 Some study has studied whether reishi might benefit prostate cancer because of its impacts on the hormone testosterone.
 While one instance research shows that molecules discoveries in this fungus could reverse human liver disease, the results are not supporting a more prominent follow-up.

 Reishi fungus is also in exploration for its function in the prevention or control of colorectal disease.

 Some study has shown that the amount and volume of lesions in the large intestine declined by one year of reishi therapy.
 Moreover, a thorough study of various research stated that cancer patients may benefit from the fungus.

 These advantages included enhancing the production of red blood cells in the body that assist combat cancer and improving the quality of life in people with cancer.

-Researchers, however, say that reishi should be administered in conjunction with traditional therapy instead of being replaced.
+Researchers, however, say that reishi administration should be in conjunction with traditional therapy instead of being a replacement.
 Moreover, many of the reishi plant and cancer research have not been of high quality.